KaranRathod2003/Python_Projects/Question.md

-To create the quiz game in Python:
+1.To create the quiz game in Python:

 Start with a score of 0.
 For the first question, only add points if correct; no deduction for wrong answers.